thosgood/this-weeks-finds/markdown/251-300/week254.md

 York, 1999.
 Also available at `http://www-math.mit.edu/~helgason/Radonbook.pdf`.

-For more discussion, go to the [*n*-Category Café](http://golem.ph.utexas.edu/category/2007/07/this_weeks_finds_in_mathematic_15.html).
+For more discussion, go to the [$n$-Category Café](http://golem.ph.utexas.edu/category/2007/07/this_weeks_finds_in_mathematic_15.html).

 ------------------------------------------------------------------------

-*"The Big Crunch" had always been a slightly mocking, irreverent term, but now she was struck anew by how little justice it did to the real trend that had fascinated the Niah.
+> *"The Big Crunch" had always been a slightly mocking, irreverent term, but now she was struck anew by how little justice it did to the real trend that had fascinated the Niah.
 It was not a matter of everything in mathematics collapsing in on itself, with one branch turning out to have been merely a recapitulation of another under a different guise.
-Rather, the principle was that every sufficiently beautiful mathematical system was rich enough to mirror* in part *- and sometimes in a complex and distorted fashion - every other sufficiently beautiful system.* - Greg Egan, *Glory*
+Rather, the principle was that every sufficiently beautiful mathematical system was rich enough to mirror* in part *- and sometimes in a complex and distorted fashion - every other sufficiently beautiful system.*
+>
+> --- Greg Egan, *Glory*